 Directors meet regularly to review the financial performance of the Company and the system of internal control processes.
 Board members are notified of meetings by the Company Secretary with the issue of an agenda, which is circulated in advance of the meeting.
 All directors are entitled to seek independent professional advice at any time on any aspect of their duties and responsibilities at the Company's expense.

-The Board met formally four times during the period under review.
-All members of the Board attended the meetings held during the period under review.
+The Board met formally nine times during the year under review; the four Board members attended all the meetings.

 Committees